RoshellChristina/PawSense-Pycharm-Codes/README.md

 python -m venv .venv
 pip install -r requirements.txt

-Download the trained models and necessary artifacts from Google Drive and place them in the appropriate places
+Download the trained models and necessary artifacts from Google Drive and place them in the appropriate places: https://drive.google.com/drive/folders/19SSu2Nt0oaIeqhAsgiYInIS_6mdSbbLn?usp=sharing

 Ensure the folder names match exactly for the Flask apps to locate the files correctly.